gurugopinath85/Personal-website/README.md

 # Continuous Updates
 I am committed to keeping this portfolio up-to-date with the latest projects and developments.
 The website is continuously updated to reflect new skills, achievements, and enhancements.
 Please check back regularly to see the latest updates and additions.

-# Getting in Touch
-For any inquiries or to connect with me, please use the contact form available on the website.
-I am always open to discussing opportunities, collaborations, or feedback.

 # Future Enhancements
 I am planning to add the following features in upcoming updates:
   - Interactive Elements: Integration of interactive elements to enhance user engagement.